Niagara County, New York: Structure

 Niagara County is governed by a 15-member Legislature, with the Chairman of the Legislature as the de facto head of county government.
-Currently, there are 11 members of the Republican-led Majority Caucus and four members of the Democrat-led Minority Caucus.
-The Legislature formerly consisted of 19 members, but was downsized to 15 seats effective January 1, 2012 based on the results of a public referendum.
+The 2024 Legislature, consists of 12 members of the Republican-led Majority Caucus and three members of the Democratic-led Minority Caucus.
+The Legislature formerly consisted of 19 members, but was downsized to 15 seats effective January 1, 2012, based on the results of a public referendum.